 Adding spinach to your daily diet will also help improve your heart health by reducing your blood pressure thanks to the high levels of magnesium and potassium it contains.

-The great thing about spinach is that you can add to your daily diet easily by eating by itself, adding it to your favorite salad, adding it to your sandwich, or even making a smoothie out of it.
+The great thing about spinach is that you can add it to your daily diet easily by eating by itself, adding it to your favorite salad, adding it to your sandwich, or even making a smoothie out of it.

 This popular green vegetable is usually the side dish to a nice steak dinner.
 However, eating broccoli regularly can help reverse various heart diseases like heart attacks and strokes.